President and CEO

 Chief Operating Officer

-Richard Wardell brings over 20 years of management experience in financial services and strategy consulting in both the non-profit and for-profit sectors, with such firms as Lloyds TSB Group, the Boston Consulting Group, Washington Mutual, and Unitus.
-Richard has spent several years on the board at Navos, a community mental health provider, and is currently serving as the board president.
-He has worked around the globe including Europe, India, East Africa, and Latin America and speaks Portuguese, German, and French.
-Wardell holds an M.B.A. from the University of Chicago Graduate School of Business and a B.S. in Physics and Electronics from the University of St. Andrews in Scotland.
+Richard Wardell brings over 20 years of management experience in financial services and strategy consulting in both the non-profit and for-profit sectors, with such organizations as Lloyds TSB Group, the Boston Consulting Group, Washington Mutual, and Unitus.
+Richard spent six years on the board of Navos, a substantial community mental health provider, including a term as board president, and still volunteers in the healthcare sector.
+He has worked around the globe including Europe, India, East Africa, and Latin America, and speaks good Portuguese, and passable German and French.
+Wardell holds an M.B.A. from the University of Chicago Booth School of Business and a B.S. in Physics and Electronics from the University of St. Andrews in Scotland.